What is Para biathlon?

 Para biathlon follows the modified rules of the International Biathlon Union (IBU), and combines two disciplines – cross-country skiing and shooting.
 It is one of two Para Nordic sports (the other being Para cross-country skiing).

 History of Para biathlon

-Para biathlon was introduced to the Paralympic Games in Innsbruck in 1988 for athletes with a physical impairment, and in 1992, athletes with a visual impairment also became eligible to compete.
+Para biathlon was introduced to the Paralympic Games at Innsbruck 1988 for athletes with a physical impairment.
+In 1992, athletes with a visual impairment also became eligible to compete.

 For more information on Para biathlon visit International Paralympic Committee Nordic Skiing.